hashicorp/terraform-provider-consul/website/docs/r/key_prefix.html.markdown

 * `subkey` - (Optional) A subkey to add.
 Supported values documented below.
   Multiple blocks supported.

+* `namespace` - (Optional, Enterprise Only) The namespace to create the keys within.

 The `subkey` block supports the following:

 * `path` - (Required) This is the path (which will be appended to the given